-- To exclude up the database cluster from backup using the copy command, specify the --exclude-copy-cluster option. - To back up only some tablespaces using the copy command, use the -P option specifying the full path of the file created in step 1 of preparation for backup.
+Point - To exclude up the database cluster from backup using the copy command, specify theexclude-copy-cluster option. - To back up only some tablespaces using the copy command, use the -P option specifying the full path of the file created in step 1 of preparation for backup. 🐴 See - Refer to "pgx_dmpall" in the Reference for information on the command.